Xarelto Coupon & Prices

 Applying for the Xarelto patient assistance program is easy with NiceRx.
 The enrollment application process begins with our online form.
-At this stage you will need to detail any medications you’re taking, including Xarelto.
-Specific information required by the pharmaceutical manufacturers who ship your medication is also needed at this stage.
+At this stage, you will need to detail any medications you’re taking, including Xarelto.
+The specific information required by the pharmaceutical manufacturers who ship your medication is also needed at this stage.
 This includes details about your healthcare provider, your insurance plan, and your household income.

 Once NiceRx determines that you may be eligible for Xarelto assistance, we’ll handle the full enrollment process for you.
 When enrolled in the Xarelto patient assistance program, we’ll also request your Xarelto medication refills on your behalf for up to one year.

-NiceRx is a service provider that helps eligible individuals access the Xarelto patient assistance program.
-We are not a Xarelto coupon, a Xarelto discount card, or a Xarelto copay card provider.
+NiceRx is not a Xarelto coupon, a Xarelto discount card, or a Xarelto copay card provider.
 We don’t offer printable Xarelto manufacturer coupons, Xarelto discounts, rebates, Xarelto savings cards, trial offers, or free Xarelto samples.

-Can NiceRx help me get Xarelto if I have insurance?
+Can NiceRx help me get Xarelto cheaper if I have insurance?

-We may be able to assist you in several scenarios if you have insurance.
+If you’re not eligible for the Xarelto patient assistance program, we may still be able to assist you in several scenarios even if you have insurance.
 This includes if your insurance company won’t pay for your Xarelto medication, or you have a high copay or coinsurance responsibility.
 You may even be eligible for Xarelto assistance if you don’t have insurance or your Medicare plan doesn’t cover Xarelto.
 Apply online with NiceRx to find out more.

 How much is Xarelto with insurance?

-The cost of Xarelto will vary by healthcare plan.
+The retail price of Xarelto will vary by healthcare plan.
 Your pharmacist or insurance provider will be able to calculate your copay with your current insurance.
 Contact them to understand what you will need to pay for Xarelto with insurance.